martivj/HoursReportGenerator/README.md

 - IT2810 Web Development course (2024)
 - IT2901 Informatics Project II course (2025)

 To support other project structures, custom project configurations can be created (see [Creating Custom Project Configs](#creating-custom-project-configs)).
-Future updates may include a more user-friendly way to create and manage custom project configurations.
+Future updates may include a more user-friendly way to create and manage custom project configurations in the web interface.

 ## Web Application